thinq4yourself/betterup-test/documentation/GettingStarted.md

 - `validation` - basic validation helper for forms.

 ## Webpack
-We use [`webpack-blocks`](https://github.com/andywer/webpack-blocks) to provide a minimal and modular webpack config.
+This uses [`webpack-blocks`](https://github.com/andywer/webpack-blocks) to provide a minimal and modular webpack config.